 THINGS YOU CAN PREPARE THE DAY BEFORE:

-Prepare plum sauce dressing:
+Prepare plum mayo dressing:

 Make fried wonton strips:

-Preheat about 1-inch of cooking oil.
+- Preheat about 1-inch of cooking oil.
 Lower the heat to medium and fry the wonton strips until golden brown.
-They turn brown quickly so be sure to lower your heat when you are ready to fry.
+They turn brown very quickly so be sure to lower your heat when you are ready to fry.
 Place on absorbent paper towel.
 They can be kept in an air-tight container after cooled down completely

 Shred the veggies: